21 fantastic things to do in Japan

 2. Sleep in a traditional Ryokan

 Sleeping in a ryokan is an absolute highlight in Japan.
 It is a local Japanese accommodation, which you should be experiencing in this country.
-You will sleep and eat on the ground, which is a real fun and interesting experience.
+You will sleep and eat on the ground, which is a really fun and interesting experience.
 Often there is an onsen (which is another highlight).
 Traditional food will be given, which many people would not have eaten in Japan.
-Note that there are some rules and habits, you should be aware of.
+Note that there are some rules and habits you should be aware of.
 For example, you cannot wear your shoes in certain areas.

 Tourist occurrence: Low, as ryokans are often small-scale accommodations.